1. Table of contents

 You should bring the following information:

-• Identification - such as a passport, birth certificate or driving licence
+• Identification for whole family - such as a passport, birth certificate or driving licence

 • Your National Insurance Number